Sean-k-scott/pinnacle-coaching-website/httpdocs/pinnaclecoaching/readme.txt

-'gulp start' from httpdocs to run workflow.
+'gulp start' from pinnaclecoaching folder to run workflow.

 Worflow as follows: